ramnathv/corise-r-for-ds/notes/week-01/03-importing-data/03-importing-data.md

     #> [1] "Mary,F,7065"      "Anna,F,2604"      "Emma,F,2003"      "Elizabeth,F,1939"
     #> [5] "Minnie,F,1746"

-It seems like each line of this file hold comma separated values.
+It seems like each line of this file holds comma separated values.
 This is the most common type of text data you will find, and we can read it as a data frame into R using the `read_csv()` function from `readr`.